 Time in milliseconds that the fetch call waits for the Recommendations API to return the requested data.
 If the API does not return data in the specified time, the fetch call rejects the Promise.

 The default value is undefined, meaning the fetch call waits forever.

 The response is a JSON object.

 The response object contains the following root properties:

 data: Recommendation data as an array of objects, where each object contains the details of a single recommended item.
-Unless shuffled, the items are in descending order of rank, with the most recommended item (as defined by the algorithms) ranked highest.
+The order of items depends on the sorting setting defined in the strategy.

 debug: Object containing the debugging information.
 This property is included only when the